SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/War Dog Tormentite.md

 reason: 2
 intuition: 3
 presence: 0
-traits:
-  - name: Persistent Pain
-    effects:
-      - effect: From the start of the encounter, the tormentite takes 1 damage at the start of each of their turns.
-  - name: Loyalty Collar
-    effects:
-      - effect: When the tormentite is reduced to 0 Stamina, their loyalty collar explodes, dealing 2d6 damage to each adjacent enemy and object.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Mark of Agony
+    name: Mark of Agony
     icon: 🏹
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Magic
       - Ranged
       - Strike
-    type: Main action
+    usage: Main action
     distance: Ranged 10
     target: One creature or object
     effects:
       - roll: Power Roll + 3
-        t1: 6 corruption damage
+        tier1: 6 corruption damage
-        t2: 8 corruption damage; the target is marked (save ends)
+        tier2: 8 corruption damage; the target is marked (save ends)
-        t3: 9 corruption damage; the target is marked (save ends)
+        tier3: 9 corruption damage; the target is marked (save ends)
+      - name: Effect
-      - effect: Strikes made against a target marked this way gain an edge.
+        effect: Strikes made against a target marked this way gain an edge.
           Additionally, whenever the tormentite takes damage, each target marked by them takes 3 damage.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Vortex of Pain
+    name: Vortex of Pain
     icon: 🔳
     cost: 3 Malice
     keywords:
       - Area
       - Magic
       - Ranged
-    type: Main action
+    usage: Main action
     distance: 4 cube within 10
     target: Each enemy in the area
     effects:
       - roll: Power Roll + 3
-        t1: 2 corruption damage
+        tier1: 2 corruption damage
-        t2: 4 corruption damage
+        tier2: 4 corruption damage
-        t3: 5 corruption damage; one ally in the area can end one effect on them that can be ended by a saving throw, and can give that effect to one targe
+        tier3: 5 corruption damage; one ally in the area can end one effect on them that can be ended by a saving throw, and can give that effect to one targe
+      - name: Effect
-      - effect: The tormentite regains 2 Stamina for each creature targeted by this ability.
+        effect: The tormentite regains 2 Stamina for each creature targeted by this ability.
+  - type: feature
+    feature_type: trait
+    name: Persistent Pain
+    icon: ⭐️
+    effects:
+      - effect: From the start of the encounter, the tormentite takes 1 damage at the start of each of their turns.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Loyalty Collar
+    icon: ⭐️
+    effects:
+      - effect: When the tormentite is reduced to 0 Stamina, their loyalty collar explodes, dealing 2d6 damage to each adjacent enemy and object.
 ~~~